mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 or energy blowback.
 Firing at greater range eliminates this danger but requires higher difficulty checks since any successful breaching attempt requires repeated pinpoint accuracy.
-Using weaponry is a rather ham- fisted way to breach a ship but if no other options are available, it is ultimately viable.
+Using weaponry is a rather ham-fisted way to breach a ship but if no other options are available, it is ultimately viable.
 See the Resilience of Starship Components table for how many rounds must be accurately fired to breach ship doors and surfaces.